mdlincoln/mdlincoln.github.io/_posts/2013-06-07-visualizing-uncertainty-ctd.markdown

 - Digital Humanities
 - THATCamp
 - Visualization
+aside: "As of 2017, the notepad referenced below is no longer online.
+Sorry!"
 ---

-The [communal](http://chnm2013.thatcamp.org/notepads/session-notes/) [notepad](http://chnm2013.thatcamp.org/notepads/session-notes/) for our THATcamp Prime session this morning is online.
+The communal notepad for our THATcamp Prime session this morning is online.
 Go take a look to see what was said!
 More reflections to come.